Bad Day at Black Rock: Plot

 At the diner, Trimble provokes a fight with Macreedy.
-Despite having only one arm, Macreedy thoroughly beats him up using martial arts.
+Despite having only one arm, Macreedy thoroughly beats Trimble using martial arts.
 Confronting Smith, Macreedy accuses him of killing Komoko with the complicity of others.
 Hastings arrives and tries to give Smith a piece of paper; snatching the paper, Macreedy finds his unsent telegram.
 Informing Hastings he has broken the law, Macreedy and Velie demand that Horn take action.
 Horn attempts to arrest Hastings, but Smith pulls the sheriff's badge off Horn's shirt and pins it on Hector, who casually tears up the telegram.

 After Smith and Hector leave, Macreedy declares that the loss of his arm had left him wallowing in self-pity, but Trimble's attempt to kill him has reinvigorated him.
-Komoko's son died in combat saving his life, and Macreedy came to give Komoko his son's medal.
+Komoko's son died in combat saving his life, and Macreedy has come to give Komoko his son's medal.
 He learned that Smith leased farmland to Komoko that Smith was sure had no water, but Komoko dug a well and found water.

-After Pearl Harbor, when Smith was rejected for military service, he and the other men began drinking, and decided to harass the Japanese Komoko.
-Komoko barricaded himself inside his home, which the men then set on fire.
+After Pearl Harbor, when Smith was rejected for military service, he and the other men began drinking and decided to harass the Japanese Komoko.
+Komoko barricaded himself inside his home, which the men set on fire.
 When Komoko emerged ablaze, Smith shot and killed him.

 Under the cover of darkness, Doc and Pete enlist Liz to help Macreedy escape.
 Outside the hotel, Pete and Doc lure away Hector and knock him unconscious.
-Liz drives Macreedy out of town but stops at Adobe Flat, setting up Macreedy.
+Liz drives Macreedy out of town, but stops at Adobe Flat, setting up Macreedy.
 Smith shoots at Macreedy, who shelters behind the Jeep.
 Liz rushes to Smith despite Macreedy's warning.
 Telling Liz that she and the rest of his accomplices must die, Smith shoots her in the back as she flees.

-Finding a bottle, Macreedy fills it with transmission fluid from the Jeep.
-When Smith climbs down for a better shot, Macreedy throws the Molotov cocktail, setting Smith on fire.
+Finding a bottle, Macreedy fills it with gasoline from the Jeep and makes a Molotov cocktail.
+When Smith moves around the rocks for a better shot, Macreedy throws the Molotov cocktail at Smith, setting Smith on fire.
 Back in town, Macreedy arrives with Smith and the body of Liz.
 The state police are called and arrests are made.
-As Macreedy leaves, Velie requests Komoko's medal to help Black Rock heal.
+As Macreedy leaves, Velie requests Komoko's medal to help Black Rock heal from the terrible events.
 Macreedy gives it to him before boarding the train.

 Cast

 Macreedy (Spencer Tracy) is told by Wirth (John Ericson) that no hotel rooms are available.

 The small cast includes three past and two future Academy Award winners; one past Academy Award nominee; and one future Golden Globe winner.
-Brennan (1936, 1938, 1940), Jagger (1950) and Tracy (1938, 1939) had all won Academy Awards.
+Brennan (1936, 1938, 1940), Jagger (1950), and Tracy (1938, 1939) had all won Academy Awards.
 Ryan (1948) had been nominated for one.
 In subsequent years, Borgnine (1956) and Marvin (1965) both won Academy Awards; and Francis (1965) won a Golden Globe.